darshanacharya045/certifications-portfolio/README.md

+# 🎓 My Certifications

+A showcase of my professional certifications in **AI, Cloud, and Data Science**.

 ## 📜 Certifications

-Here are some of the certifications I have earned:

 | Certification | Issuer | Badge |
 |--------------|--------|-------|